jackyxinli/commons-jexl-3.1/README.md

 ================
 The original version does not support bit move operation.
 So I add bit move operators like "**<<**" and "**>>**" for bit move operation, and bit move assignment operators like "**<<=**" and "**>>=**" are supported.
 Then parser can parse expression like "3 << 26" or "l<<=r", the result is 0x0C000000 in Hex format.

-Those files are modified and listed below:
+These listed files are modified.
-org/apache/commons/jexl3/internal/Debugger.java
+1.  org/apache/commons/jexl3/internal/Debugger.java
-org/apache/commons/jexl3/internal/Interpreter.java
+2.  org/apache/commons/jexl3/internal/Interpreter.java
-org/apache/commons/jexl3/internal/Operators.java
+3.  org/apache/commons/jexl3/internal/Operators.java
-org/apache/commons/jexl3/parser/ParserVisitor.java
+4.  org/apache/commons/jexl3/parser/ParserVisitor.java
-org/apache/commons/jexl3/parser/Parser.jjt
+5.  org/apache/commons/jexl3/parser/Parser.jjt
-org/apache/commons/jexl3/JexlArithmetic.java
+6.  org/apache/commons/jexl3/JexlArithmetic.java
-org/apache/commons/jexl3/JexlOperator.java
+7.  org/apache/commons/jexl3/JexlOperator.java

 ## Compile
 1. Install JDK 1.8 or upper.